Risk (song): Critical reception

 "Risk" was included in lists of the best pop music of its release week compiled by Billboard and Uproxx.
 For the former magazine, Jason Lipshutz felt the song "may be [Abrams's] ticket to new Hot 100 heights" and its chorus could be enjoyable to "shout along to on summer nights".
 For the latter website, Armstrong complimented the song for sounding "like eavesdropping on two love-drunk best friends venting on the couch".
 The writers at Elle deemed it one of the best songs of May 2024; Maude said Abrams "captures that right-before-a-date feeling" with the song and the track made him "invested in [The Secret of Us]".
 DeVille said that "Risk" sounded "like a hit" and felt strong, stating that it "continues Abrams's knack for memorable turns of phrase set to melodies that stick with you".
 Lucy Phillips from Dork praised the song for showcasing Abrams's "growth as an artist".
 Brittany Spanos of Rolling Stone observed that the song positively showed a shift toward a more accessible and pop-oriented sound for Abrams.
 For Vogue, Florence O'Connor wrote that she "instantly [jumps] out [of bed] and [starts] dancing" when she hears the song and feels it embodies the experience of having "romantic feelings for a man in 2024".

 Commercial performance

 In the United States, "Risk" debuted and peaked at number 94 on the Billboard Hot 100 for the week ending July 6, 2024, and peaked at number 25 on the Pop Airplay chart, charting for 15 weeks.
 In Canada, the song charted for 16 weeks and peaked at number 64 on the Canadian Hot 100.
 On the UK Singles Chart, the song peaked at number 67 and charted for 8 weeks.
 Elsewhere, the song reached the national charts of Ireland (48) and Australia (67), and peaked at number 6 on the Japan Hot Overseas chart number 11 on the New Zealand Hot Singles chart.
 Following the release of the vinyl, "Risk" reached number one on the UK Physical Singles Chart.
-"Risk" was certified gold in Portugal, silver in the United Kingdom, and platinum in Australia and Canada.
+"Risk" was certified gold in Portugal and the United Kingdom and platinum in Australia and Canada.